AJAskey/FRED-Tools/README.md

  2. Retrieve all data needed for updating date/value pairs from local info gathered in step 1.
 Current processing requires at least 3 hits to FRED server.
 New processing will require only one in this step.

  Updated processing to consider that FRED only returns 1000 items at max.
 If there is more then another query must be made with the **offset** parameter set to original value (start with **offset**=0) plus 1000.
 Local logic is required to determine of subsequent call has sent new data or repeats.
 This is a work in progress.
 See *Release.queryReleases()* for current example - which will change.

 ---

-## Data

- The **data** directory contains a file named *fred-series-info.txt* which contains the series IDs I have found useful over the past 10+ years.
-The file is tab delimited and imports well into Excel for column width control.

----